SybilD/TetrisG-SDK/readme.md

 # Project Title

-An example for Tetris-SDK mapping algorithm.
+An example for TetrisG-SDK mapping algorithm, with NeuroSim.

 ## Description